College coaching – getting a foot in the door

 Education

 First of all, you will almost certainly need a college degree.
-For a head coach, a Masters is quite often strongly preferred.
+For a head coach, a Masters is quite often at least strongly preferred.
 It probably doesn’t matter massively the subject, though something that at least looks like it’s related to coaching probably helps.

 Coaching certifications